Is getting a law review article published on your list of goals for 2025? If so, you’ve come to the right place!

 Beginning with submission staggering, obviously, if you’re planning to pursue an exclusive law review track, you’ll need to submit to that title alone to start.
 But beyond that, you’ll be able to either make one bulk submission to your target law reviews or stagger your submissions.
 There are, of course, pros and cons to each approach to consider.
 For example, staggering submissions may afford you more time to customize them for target law reviews, but submitting to all your chosen titles at once can help ensure your article reaches them early in their article selection processes.

-Another way to customize law review submissions is to communicate if and how your article relates to works previously published in your target law reviews.
-In an anonymous contribution to Scholastica’s 2021 “Advice from outgoing law review editors“ blog series, one editor noted, “my best advice is to learn more about the journals you are sending your manuscripts/expedite requests to before actually sending.
+Another way to customize submissions is to communicate if and how your article relates to works previously published in your target law reviews.
+In an anonymous contribution to Scholastica’s “Advice from outgoing law review editors” blog series, one editor noted, “My best advice is to learn more about the journals you are sending your manuscripts/expedite requests to before actually sending.
 You may find out our journal has published similar subject matter in recent years, and you may discover our journal has held symposia on a topic tangentially related to your work.
 It certainly assists our editorial board to use a previous manuscript to relate to one we make an offer on.”

-Focus on your article framing and title
+5. Hone your article framing and title

 Now that you have all your ducks in a row, it’s time to start preparing your submissions.
 Begin by thinking about your article framing.